-"Primary/Secondary" is one of the most common polyamorous relationship configurations.
-In a primary/secondary relationship, a person has one "primary" relationship (or possibly more than one primary relationship), which is a close, interconnected relationship such as a spouse; and one or more "secondary" relationships, which are romantic relationships which typically have fewer expectations with regard to life partnership financial entanglement, emotional intimacy, or some combination of these things.
+“Primary/secondary” is one of the most common polyamorous relationship configurations.
+In a primary/secondary relationship, a person has one “primary” relationship (or possibly more than one primary relationship), which is a close, interconnected relationship such as a spouse, and one or more “secondary” relationships, which are romantic relationships that typically have fewer expectations with regard to life partnership, financial entanglement, emotional intimacy, or some combination of these things.

 Yes and no. Yes, there are differences between a primary and a secondary relationship; the problems with this relationship structure arise when you try to tell a relationship what to be.

 For example: if you have a relationship whose natural form is to be secondary (that is, the relationship’s natural form is casual, without expectation of life partnership and so forth), then trying to force it to be a life-entwined, primary relationship is probably a mistake.
 If, on the other hand, you have a relationship whose natural form is to be an extremely close, life-entwined relationship, then trying to force it to be a more casual, secondary relationship is a mistake.